New Croton Dam: Background

 The original Croton Dam (Old Croton Dam) was built between 1837 and 1842 to improve New York City's water supply.
 By 1881, after extensive repairs to the dam, which was 50 ft high, the Old Croton Reservoir was able to supply about 90 e6USgal a day to the city via the Old Croton Aqueduct.
 To meet escalating water needs, the Aqueduct Commission of the City of New York ordered construction of a new Croton system in 1885.
 Hydro engineer James B. Francis was brought in as a consultant for the construction.

-The proposed dam and reservoir were to cover 20 sqmi of land occupied by public and private buildings, six cemeteries, and more than 400 farms.
+The proposed dam would be downstream from the old dam but taller, so the old dam would remain in place, totally submerged by the new reservoir, which was to cover 20 sqmi of land occupied by public and private buildings, six cemeteries, and more than 400 farms.
 Condemnation disputes led to "protests, lawsuits, and confusion" before payment of claims and the awarding of construction contracts.
 The work force on the new dam included stonemasons and laborers who had worked on the original dam.
 John B. Goldsborough, superintendent of excavations and hiring for the project, also recruited stonemasons from southern Italy, who re-located to New York.